dianadiazc/customer-wa/content/work5/task-4.md

 chmod +x run-stress-test.sh
 ```
 {{% notice note %}}
-According to their business growth plans, for **The New Company**, this stress test could represent a simulation of the expected traffic that they could have in the near future.
+According to their business growth plans, for **AnyCompany**, this stress test could represent a simulation of the expected traffic that they could have in the near future.
 {{% /notice %}}